Projective structures, neighborhoods of rational curves and Painlev'e equations: Neighborhoods with several transverse fibrations

 and we get a $(+1)$-neighborhood.
 Moreover, the two fibrations on $\mathbb P^1\times\mathbb P^1$ defined by projections on the two factors lift as fibrations $\HH_1$ and $\HH_2$ on $S$ transversal to $C$ whose tangent locus is $\tang(\HH_1, \HH_2)=C$.

 \begin{remark}The two fibers passing through a given point $p\in S$ close enough to $C$ intersect twice: the Galois involution $\iota:(S,C)\to (S,C)$ permutes these two points. \end{remark}

 \begin{prop} The germ $(S,C)$ is not linearizable. \end{prop} \begin{proof}Assume by contradiction that $(S,C)$ is equivalent to the neighborhood of a line $L\subset\PP$.
 Then each foliation $\HH_i$ extends as a global singular foliation on $\PP$.
-Since $\HH_i$ is totally tranversal to $L$, it must be a foliation of degree $0$, i.e. a pencil of lines.
+Since $\HH_i$ is totally transversal to $L$, it must be a foliation of degree $0$, i.e. a pencil of lines.
 But if $\HH_1$ and $\HH_2$ are pencil of lines, their tangency must be invariant (the line through the to base points), contradiction. \end{proof}

-\begin{cor} The germ $(S,C)$ is not algebrizable but the field $\mathcal M(S,C)$ of meromorphic functions has transcendance degree $2$ over $\CC$. \end{cor}
+\begin{cor} The germ $(S,C)$ is not algebrizable, but the field $\mathcal M(S,C)$ of meromorphic functions has transcendance degree $2$ over $\CC$. \end{cor}

-\begin{proof} It immediately follows from Proposition \ref{prop:ProjectiveSurface} that $(S,C)$ is not algebrizable; the field $\mathcal M(S,C)$ contains the field or rational functions on $\Pp^1\times\Pp^1$ which has indeed, as an algebraic surface, transcendance degree $2$ over $\CC$. \end{proof}

-\begin{remark}The fundamental group $\pi_1(\Pp^1\times\Pp^1\setminus\Delta)$ is trivial, and this is a reason why we cannot extend the ramified cover to the whole of the algebraic surface. \end{remark}
+\begin{proof} It immediately follows from Proposition \ref{prop:ProjectiveSurface} that $(S,C)$ is not algebrizable; the field $\mathcal M(S,C)$ contains the field or rational functions on $\Pp^1\times\Pp^1$ which has indeed, as an algebraic surface, transcendance degree $2$ over $\CC$. \end{proof} \begin{remark}The fundamental group $\pi_1(\Pp^1\times\Pp^1\setminus\Delta)$ is trivial, and this is a reason why we cannot extend the ramified cover to the whole of the algebraic surface.
+It is proved in \cite{MaycolFrank2} that there exist neighborhoods without non constant meromorphic functions. \end{remark}

-The cocycle $\Phi$ defining the germ $(S,C_0)$ can be constructed as follows.
+The cocycle $\Phi$ defining the germ $(S,C)$ can be constructed as follows.
 We can give local coordinates $(x_0, y_0)$, $(x_{\infty}, y_{\infty})$ on $S$ and $(u_0,v_0)$, $(u_\infty,v_\infty)$ on $V\supset\Delta$ such that

 where $\Delta=\{v_0=u_0\}=\{v_\infty=u_\infty\}$.
 So the cocycle is explicitely given by

 which is already in normal form.
 The fibrations are given by